stackbit-projects/mdtahsinul-islam-c9b3b/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

 ---
-title: Basic Rules For Walking In The Mountains!!!
+title: Basic Rules For Walking In The Mountains!!!!
 date: 2018-01-09
 thumb_img_path: images/6.jpg
 thumb_img_alt: Hikers on the trail